Shopify conversion recovery route

 - Friction diagnosis: identify top two drop-off segments.

-- Offer governance: apply tiered incentive logic by segment value/risk.
+- Offer governance: apply tiered incentive logic.

 Verification